 Hotels are expensive in Tel Aviv, but if you're looking for an affordable hotel, then book Hotel Poli House.
 It's an excellent budget hotel offering great value for money.
 It's in a good location, it's been recommended by travel experts and the hotel has excellent customer reviews.

 If you're looking for a great hostel in Tel Aviv, then you should check out Abraham Hostel.
 The hostel has magnificent reviews by backpackers, it has been recommended by well-known travel experts and it's in a good location.
+Also check out our list of the best hostels in Tel Aviv.

 If you want to stay in a 3-star hotel in central Tel Aviv you would be looking at an average price of $170 per night.
 For 4-star hotels the average price is around $240 per night.
 For a 5-star hotel in Tel Aviv the average rate is around $330 per night.